 If you’re curious about CBD and looking to try it, you’ll find yourself confronted with all sorts of confusing information.
 There are different strains and dosages on the labels, with little information to help you choose.
 There are different types of CBD products, each with a different purpose.
 The legality of CBD in the UK seems to shift frequently too.

 To make matters more difficult, each individual experiences the effects of CBD differently, so a product that your friend swears by may not have any noticeable effect on you.
-That means that, in order to determine if CBD really does help you and sort out which products you should buy, some degree of trial and error is necessary.
+That means that, in order to determine if CBD really does help you and sort out which products you should buy, some degree of CBD oil comparison, as well as trial and error, is necessary.

 Let’s take a look at the top products available in the UK’s CBD market.

 The 7 best CBD oils in the UK reviewed (2020)

 1. Blessed CBD – #1 CBD Oil UK

 Blessed CBD gets our recommendation for the best UK CBD oil brand.
 They use all organic hemp (non GMO), and supercritical CO2 extraction guarantees that the CBD oil is as clean and intact as possible.

 They also only produce full spectrum CBD oils, which allows you to experience the entourage effect (the combination of the various cannabinoids, such as CBD – CBDA – CBG, working together in synergy).
 If you’re looking to purchase a quality CBD oil, full spectrum should be at the top of your list.